frePPLe/frepple/doc/installation-guide/windows-installer.rst

    #.
 Either it was already started at the last step of the installation process.

    #.
-Select “Run frePPLe server” from the program menu to start the web server
+Select "Run frePPLe server" from the program menu to start the web server
       in the system tray.
 If you’re new to frePPLe, this method is preferred.

    #.
-Select “Start Service” from the program menu or the Windows service manager.
+Select "Start Service" from the program menu or the Windows service manager.
       This option is available only when you choose to register a service during the installation.